Complaint Management Software for Regulated Industries

 Complaint handling in regulated industries is governed by specific regulatory requirements that define what must be captured, when investigations are required, what reporting obligations are triggered, and what records must be maintained.
 The three primary frameworks for US-regulated manufacturers are as follows.

-Part 820.198 also requires that records of complaint investigations include the name of the device, the date the complaint was received, the unique device identifier if known, the name, address, and phone number of the complainant, the nature and details of the complaint, the dates and results of the investigation, any corrective action taken, and any reply to the complainant.
-Each of these fields is a required capture element in eLeaP’s complaint intake form, not an optional field that the quality team may or may not complete.
+21 CFR § 820.35 specifies the record content requirements that FDA retained beyond what ISO 13485 Clause 8.2.2 requires: the name of the device, the date the complaint was received, the unique device identifier if known, the name, address, and phone number of the complainant, the nature and details of the complaint, the dates and results of the investigation, any corrective action taken, and any reply to the complainant.
+Each of these fields is a required capture element in eLeaP’s complaint intake form — not an optional field that the quality team may or may not complete.

 21 CFR Part 211.198 — Drug Product Complaint Handling

 21 CFR Part 211.198 requires that drug manufacturers establish written procedures describing the handling of all written and oral complaints regarding a drug product.
-The regulation requires that any complaint that represents a possible failure of a drug product to meet its specifications be investigated.
+Any complaint representing a possible failure of a drug product to meet its specifications must be investigated.
 A written record of each complaint investigation must include the name and strength of the drug product, the lot number, the name of the complainant, the nature of the complaint, the reply to the complainant, the findings of the investigation, and any follow-up.
-Part 211.198 also requires that the quality control unit review complaints involving possible product defects and that any complaint that requires investigation be reviewed with respect to possible product recall.
+Part 211.198 also requires that the quality control unit review complaints involving possible product defects and that any complaint requiring investigation be reviewed with respect to possible product recall.

 Complaint Types in Regulated Industries: Product Failures with Regulatory Consequences

-Regulated-industry product complaints are categorised at intake based on the type of complaint and its potential regulatory consequence.
-The category determines the investigation requirements, the reporting obligations, and the CAPA threshold. eLeaP’s complaint intake form captures the complaint type as a required field that drives the downstream workflow.
+Regulated-industry product complaints are categorized at intake based on the type of complaint and its potential regulatory consequence.
+The category determines the investigation requirements, the reporting obligations, and the CAPA threshold. eLeaP’s complaint intake form captures the complaint type as a required field that drives the downstream workflow routing.

 Medical Device Malfunction or Adverse Event Complaints

-A complaint that a medical device malfunctioned in a way that caused or could have caused serious injury or death is the highest-priority complaint type and the one most likely to require MDR submission.
+A complaint that a medical device malfunctioned in a way that caused or could have caused serious injury or death is the highest-priority complaint type and the one most likely to require MDR submission under 21 CFR Part 803.
 The complaint must be evaluated within the MDR reporting window: 30 days for complaints involving a malfunction that could cause or contribute to serious injury if it recurs, and five days for complaints requiring remedial action to prevent an unreasonable risk to public health.
 The MDR evaluation is a required workflow stage in eLeaP’s medical device complaint record.
-The evaluation fields capture the device identification, the nature of the malfunction, the patient outcome, if applicable, and the MDR determination with documented rationale.
+The evaluation fields capture the device identification, the nature of the malfunction, the patient outcome if applicable, and the MDR determination with documented rationale.

 Drug Product Quality Complaints